How to Combat Oily Skin

 How to Know if You Have Oily Skin

-The first thing that’s most important is determining if you actually have oily skin?
-Ask yourself a few of these questions and if the answer is yes for most of them then you have your answer.
-Are your pores significantly larger in your T-zone area (nose, forehead and chin)?
+Before you overhaul your routine, determine for sure if you actually have oily skin.
+Ask yourself a few of these questions: Are your pores significantly larger in your T-zone area (nose, forehead and chin)?
 Does your make up dissolve or “slip” off your face not long after application?
 Is your skin often shiny, particularly in a fast manner, say two hours after your cleanse?
 Are you prone to getting blemishes such as blackheads, whiteheads, acne and pimples?
-If you answered yes to most of these questions then you probably have oily skin.
+If you answered yes to most of these questions, then you probably have oily skin.
+Now that you know, let’s learn more about how to tackle it.

 How to Remedy Oily Skin

 Cleansing is a crucial step in managing oily skin and you should be cleansing your skin both in the morning and at night.
-Use a gentle cleanser that contains salicylic or glycolic acid which can cut through the oiliness and truly clean the dirt, oil and build-up off of your skin.
+Use a mattifying cleanser which can cut through the oiliness and truly clean the dirt, oil and build-up off of your skin.
 Avoid anything drying or products that may strip your skin.
-These products will dehydrate your skin, resulting in your skin producing more oil as a defense mechanism.
+Garnier Micellar Cleansing Water Mattifying is formulated to cleanse and even remove makeup while staying gentle for oily skin.

 2. Use Toner